Frequently Asked Questions

 The number of applicants admitted from the alternate list varies from year to year.

-Congratulations on your acceptance to another medical school.
-We strongly encourage you to pursue your goal of becoming a physician by accepting offers from other institutions.
-This information will not change your placement on the alternate or rejected list.
-Furthermore, such rejection of acceptance letters to other medical schools would not increase your chances of getting into the University of Utah School of Medicine the following year.
+This information will not change your placement on the alternate.
+Rejecting other acceptance offers does not increase your chances of being accepted to the University of Utah School of Medicine the following year.

 Contact the Office of Admissions at email@example.com to request the status of your application.